 Over the years, Google has been rolling out updates to give its users the best results possible.
 Currently, these updates include rewards for websites whose content falls under these guidelines:

 As an example, back in 2013, Forbes’ online magazine opened the floodgates to contributors.
-This meant every Dick, Sally and Harry with no true industry knowledge could apply for the privilege to write on the Forbes website.
+This meant every Frank, Sally and Harry with no true industry knowledge could apply for the privilege to write on the Forbes website.
 The result was thousands of writers simply using the prestigious Forbes platform to promote themselves and/or their clients.

 Kudos to Forbes for trying out something new, but this particular misstep came with some big ramifications: Forbes took a huge hit from Google, losing millions of readers per month.
 In 2017-18 Forbes, along with pretty much every other major magazine and outlet, started cleaning shop.